diacoal/swiss-developer-keyboard-layout/README.md

-# Swiss German developer Keyboard Layout
+# Swiss German Developer Keyboard Layout

 A slightly modified keyboard layout for swiss programmers.
 The layout is inspired by the [Magerman's Swiss Developer Keyboard](https://www.magerman.com/en/Keyboard.html).